Amolnigdikar/spring-boot-Restapi/README.md

 # spring-boot-Restapi
-This code will demonstrates the use of spring boot with gradle using mongodb also swagger documentation.
+This code will demonstrates the use of spring boot using mongodb with swagger documentation.
 First clone the project using git clone command.
 Then cd into the project folder.
 First build the project using following command.
 Before buiding it make sure ur MongoDB server is running.